 As a volunteer, you’ll introduce girls to new experiences that make every day feel like the best day ever.
-Because we want our girls to try everything they’ve ever dreamed, we give you the opportunity to take a variety of trainings to help them, from troop leadership to outdoor cooking to understanding the GSLE.
+Because we want our girls to try everything they’ve ever dreamed, we give you the opportunity to take a variety of trainings to help them, from troop leadership to understanding the GSLE.
 Chose a category below to learn more about the volunteer learning opportunities available for adult volunteers.

 Please be sure to check the Event & Training calendar and fill out a registration form before attending any training.
 Additional dates and locations outside Reno/Sparks may be offered.
 Please contact the Volunteer Specialist via e-mail, firstname.lastname@example.org, to inquire about this option.